 Birding and Nature Tours in Ghana

-Ashanti African Tours offer year-round scheduled small group departures in addition to tailored private tours that can be designed around target species and to include other areas of interest for individuals, couples and small groups.
+Ashanti African Tours offer year-round scheduled small group departures including a range of birding tours in Ghana ranging from 9 days up to 25 days.
+In addition, we also offered tailored private tours that can be designed around target species and to include other areas of interest and number of days for individuals, couples and small groups.

-Our award-winning locally led, birding and nature tours are designed to connect the communities we visit, to the conservation of their environment through ethical tourism and our company have built 2 schools to-date giving over 600 children access to education in birding locations we visit on our tours.
+Our award-winning locally-led, nature and birdwatching tours in Ghana are designed to connect the communities we visit, to the conservation of their environment through ethical tourism and our company have built 2 schools to-date giving over 600 children access to education in birding locations we visit on our tours.

 Our local leaders are employed full time by our company and are experts in birds, mammals, butterflies, culture and history of Ghana and will focus on your areas of interest during your tour.
 Our 100% record of seeing the White-necked Rockfowl (Yellow-headed Picathartes) and Egyptian Plover (recently placed in a family of its own) ensures a spectacular trip awaits our potential tour participants.